 - Given the level of detail, multiple classification codes are usually assigned to a patent, each designating a particular aspect of the invention.
 Hence, the full invention is often described only by a combination of codes.

-- Historically, there were three major classification systems: U.S., ECLA (European Patent Office), and International Patent (IPC) systems.
-Fortunately, a new system, the Cooperative Patent Classification (CPC) system has recently been developed.
-As of early 2015, patents from at least 18 countries have been assigned CPC codes in ESPACENET.
-This includes U.S. patents back to July, 1836, many European countries, China, World (PCT), and Japan.
-It is expected that eventually nearly all patent offices will adopt the CPC system.
-The ECLA system has been completely replaced by the CPC already.
+- Historically, there were three major classification systems: the U.S., ECLA (European Patent Office), and International Patent (IPC) systems.
+Fortunately, a new system, the Cooperative Patent Classification (CPC) system has been developed.
+As of 2020, patents from at least 29 countries/offices are participating in the CPC.
+This includes U.S. patents back to 1836, many European countries, China, World (PCT), and Japan.
+It is expected that eventually, nearly all patent offices will adopt the CPC system.
+The ECLA and the U.S. Patent Classification systems have been completely replaced by the CPC already.

 The good news is that all the classifications systems have an easily searchable/browsable free online database.

 - CPC Patent Classification | Browse | Search